-(You're reading all posts by Traci Dauphin)Traci Dauphin is the office manager and all round organizer at Cult of Mac.
-She keeps the trains running on time.
-Traci also writes product reviews and shoots great galleries of events like Macworld.
+(You're reading all posts by Traci Dauphin)Traci Dauphin is Cultomedia Corp.'s CFO, as well as the office manager and all round organizer at Cult of Mac.
+Traci keeps the trains running on time.
+She also interviews app devs, writes product reviews and shoots great galleries of events like Macworld.

 About Traci Dauphin